bencottier/ddpg-replica/notes.md

 # DDPG project

 Task: implement the DDPG algorithm in TensorFlow.
 Test on an OpenAI Gym environment.

 Rules:

-- No peeking at OpenAI Spinning Up code
+- No peeking at any code that implements DDPG or a similar algorithm
+    - Exception: stuck for more than 10 hours AND asked a friend
+- As far as I can think of, anything else should be allowed, but in particular:
+    - Original paper ("source material")
+    - OpenAI Gym docs
+    - TensorFlow docs

 ## 2019.04.20